-George P. Rifakes has been Executive Vice President, Operations of USEC since 1993.
+George P. Rifakes has been Senior Executive Vice President of USEC since January 1999.
+From 1993 to 1998, he served as Executive Vice President, Operations.
 Prior to joining USEC, Mr. Rifakes was Vice President of Commonwealth Edison Company in Chicago, Illinois, where he was employed since 1957 with responsibilities in corporate planning, purchasing, fuel, economic analysis, and least-cost planning and marketing.
 He also served as President of the Cotter Corporation, a wholly-owned uranium subsidiary of Commonwealth Edison, from 1976 to 1992.